rsuite/rsuite/docs/pages/components/form/en-US/custom-form-control.md

-### Custom FormControl
+### Custom Form.Control

 All Data Entry-related components can be used in forms such as `Checkbox`, `SelectPicker`, `Slider`, and so on.
-But you need to use the `FormControl` component for data management and data association with the `Form` component.
+But you need to use the `Form.Control` component for data management and data association with the `Form` component.

-- `FormControl` used to bind data fields in a Form, passing the `name` attribute to the `key` of the Schema.Model object.
+- `Form.Control` used to bind data fields in a Form, passing the `name` attribute to the `key` of the Schema.Model object.
-- `FormControl` the default is an `Input` component, which can be set through the ʻaccepter` component.
+- `Form.Control` the default is an `Input` component, which can be set through the ʻaccepter` component.

 <!--start-code-->